NEST: Nested Event Stream Transformer for Sequences of Multisets: Experiments

 To ensure the reproducibility of our study, we conduct experiments on three real-world datasets, including proprietary EHR data from our institution and two publicly available datasets: MIMIC-IV-hosp and Instacart.
-Table~\ref{tab:data} summarizes dataset statistics along with NEST pretraining performance.
-MSM$_0$ is the estimated loss for random initialized model using $\log(|\mathcal{V}|/n)$ provided in Section \ref{sec:msm}.
-The lower loss values suggest that clinical dynamics are easier to learn than consumer behavior.
+Table~\ref{tab:data} summarizes dataset statistics.